 Reading responses are due Thursday mornings at 8 a.m. on Learning Suite.
 Some readings are assigned (by me or the briefers) to help you think about the topics addressed in the briefings.
-We usually have two shorter readings for each speaker.
-Some readings help you prepare for writing assignments.
+We usually have two readings for each speaker.
+Some readings or parts of the responses help you prepare for writing assignments.
 We usually have a chapter of Graham and a chapter of Austin.
 I want you to make connections between the new things you are learning and the things you already know.
 Short reading responses are designed to do this.
 For each assigned reading, write a paragraph that takes one of the following four forms:

-- 1. Intra-class connection.
+- 1. Previous intra-class connections.
 Example: This reading reminded me of the earlier reading by....
 The connection I see is....
-This author reads the evidence differently because.... - 2.
+This author reads the evidence differently because....
+[NOTE: Not a connection to a reading in the same week.] - 2.
 Cross-curriculum connections.
 Example: This reading got me thinking about a similar problem last semester in my economics class.... - 3.
-Data connections.
+Current-events connections.
 Example: This reading implied that all politicians are genuinely seeking to pursue policy goals, yet The Washington Post just carried a story reporting that stocks "picked" by members of Congress beat the market... - 4.
-Puzzlement.
+Previous experience.
 Example: This reading argued that proposed policy changes should be narrowly focused.
-But we read something earlier by the same author that said to make a proposed change successful, it must attract a large audience of support.
+But in my internship [or in a political club on campus, or some other experience], my supervisor said that we must attract a large audience of support.
 How can these both be right...